grkumar82/CK/README.md

 2. What is the average order count during a day broken out by every hour?
 The why for above two: These are general business metrics and help identify general pulse of the business and seasonal trends if any.

-3.Which items sell most broken out by time of the day i.e lunch, breakfast and dinner (Note: both order count and revenue )?
+3. Which items sell most broken out by time of the day i.e lunch, breakfast and dinner (Note: both order count and revenue )?
 The why: If we assume the pareto rule is at play here, we can assume 80% of revenue comes from 20 % of menu items.
 We want to identify those items and ensure we are well prepared to deliver them in a timely manner.
 This also provides marketing opportunities like special discounts for repeat orders etc.

 4. Which service provider is the source for most revenue (Note: revenue not order count)?
 The why: If we use the pareto rule of 80/20, 80 % of orders would come from a small set of delivery providers.
 I want to test that theory and if that holds up, we can provide preferential treatment to service provider(s) during peak hours and special events like superbowl etc.